reverentOne/SwitchHack/README.md

 <img src="images/6.jpg" alt="6" width="70%" align="left">
 <img src="images/7.png" alt="7" width="70%" align="center">
 <p>

-Note: Skip to Tinfoil to start downloading games

 1. **AIO Switch Updater** (<a href="https://github.com/HamletDuFromage/aio-switch-updater">Documentation</a>)
 	- Tool that helps you download and update CFWs, sigpatches, FWs and cheat codes.
 This app has many other miscellaneous features such as a tool to change software color scheme of Joy-Cons